Saturday, May 3rd, 2025

 Yorktown + Battlefield – 37 miles

+NOTE: THIS ROUTE IS NOT AVAILABLE PRESENTLY DUE TO CONSTRUCTION ON THE COLONIAL PARKWAY BETWEEN WILLIAMSBURG AND YORKTOWN.
 This route starts at the Williamsburg Municipal Building (401 Lafayette Street, Williamsburg, VA) and takes you from Williamsburg to Yorktown along the Colonial Parkway (which is not closed to traffic), adds the Yorktown Battlefield roads, and has an optional lunch stop at on the Yorktown waterfront before riding back to Williamsburg.
 The Yorktown Battlefield roads are a National Park Service fee area, and you can purchase a ticket at the Yorktown Battlefield Visitor Center.
 Here is the map and cue sheet for this ride, or you can use RideWithGPS.

 Chippokes-Surry Loop Map & Cues-1.jpg